 - Keep abreast of latest marketing information and other course requirements by visiting the Imperial website at www.imperial.edu.au at least once a month;

-- The agent must provide current copy of the following documents from Imperial website to prospective student prior to enrolment:
+- The agent must provide current copy of the following documents from either Imperial website or in hard copy to prospective student prior to enrolment :

 - Student Handbook – International